P. K. Subban: Montreal Canadiens (2009–2016)

 On July 3, 2013, Subban was named to the NHL first All-Star team.

-Subban then played all 82 games during the 2013–14 regular season, in which he registered a total of 53 points, ten of which were goals.
-During the 2014 playoffs, he was one of Montreal's most important assets, registering 14 points in 17 games as the Canadiens ultimately reached the Eastern Conference Finals, falling to the New York Rangers.
+Subban then played all 82 games during the 2013–14 season, in which he registered a total of 53 points, ten of which were goals.
+During the 2014 playoffs, he was one of Montreal's most important assets, registering 14 points in 17 games as the Canadiens ultimately reached the Eastern Conference Finals, falling in six games to the New York Rangers.

 Subban became a restricted free agent at the close of the 2013–14 season when his contract expired.
 According to the NHL Collective Bargaining Agreement (CBA), Subban earned the right to salary arbitration, having signed his first Standard Player Contract between the ages of 18 and 20 and having accrued four years of professional experience or more.
 He subsequently filed for arbitration before the deadline of July 5.
-The hearing took place on August 1, 2014, with Subban's camp asking for a one-year deal worth $8.5 million, while the Canadiens offered a one-year deal worth $5.5 million.
+The hearing took place on August 1, 2014, with Subban's camp asking for a one-year contract worth $8.5 million, while the Canadiens offered a one-year contract worth $5.5 million.

 Under NHL CBA rules, the parties could continue to negotiate and reach an agreement until the arbitrator announced her decision, given in the 48 hours following the hearing.
 As arbitration was player-elected, once the arbitrator released her decision, the team would have had 48 hours to agree to the terms or walk away from the player, thereby making Subban an unrestricted free agent.
 The day after the hearing, on August 2, it was announced that Subban and the Habs had agreed to terms on an eight-year, $72 million contract, running through the 2021–22 season.
 The contract made him the highest-paid defenceman in the NHL and third-highest-paid League player overall at the time.
 It included a no-trade clause that would take effect July 1, 2016.

-On September 15, 2014, Subban was named an alternate captain of the Canadiens along with Max Pacioretty, Tomáš Plekanec, and Andrei Markov as Montreal head coach Michel Therrien elected not to name a captain following Brian Gionta's departure in off-season.
+On September 15, 2014, Subban was named an alternate captain of the Canadiens along with Max Pacioretty, Tomáš Plekanec, and Andrei Markov as Montreal head coach Michel Therrien elected not to name a captain following Brian Gionta's departure to the Buffalo Sabres in the 2014 off-season.

-Nashville Predators
+Nashville Predators (2016–2019)

 On June 29, 2016, Subban, in a blockbuster move, was traded to the Nashville Predators in exchange for defenceman Shea Weber.
-In his first season with the club, Subban recorded 10 goals and 40 points in 66 games.
-The Predators qualified for the 2017 Stanley Cup playoffs in the final wild card spot in the Western Conference.
-The team advanced to the 2017 Stanley Cup Finals against the Pittsburgh Penguins, but were defeated in six games.
-Subban finished the postseason with 12 points in 22 games.
+In his first season with the club, Subban recorded 10 goals, 30 assists and 40 points in 66 games.
+The Predators qualified for the 2017 playoffs in the final wild card spot in the Western Conference.
+The team advanced to the 2017 Stanley Cup Final against the Pittsburgh Penguins, but were defeated in six games.
+Subban finished the postseason with 12 points in all 22 games played.

 On May 2, 2018, Subban was named one of three finalists for the King Clancy Memorial Trophy as a player who best exemplifies leadership qualities and gives back to his community.
 The award eventually went to Daniel and Henrik Sedin.